Skip to main content

 How to handle a smoke damage insurance claim — testing, remediation standards, coverage, the new Smoke Damage Recovery Act, and common insurer tactics.

-Soft Costs in Insurance Claims: The Hidden Expenses Carriers Strip From Your Estimate
+Soft Costs in Insurance Claims: Hidden Estimate Expenses

-Soft costs like engineering fees, permits, supervision, and design services can add 15-25% to a claim.
-Learn what they are, why carriers fight them, and how to recover every dollar you are owed.
+Engineering fees, permits, supervision, and design services can add 15-25% to a claim.
+What soft costs are, why carriers fight them, and how to recover them.

 Spoilage Coverage: When Temperature-Sensitive Inventory Is Your Business